mfem/web/src/howto/ncmesh.md

 * Derefinement (coarsening) of previously refined elements is possible.
 * In parallel, the mesh can be load balanced.

-The user does not interact directly with the `NCMesh` class -- it is created behind the scenes, and the `Mesh` class in nonconforming mode, continually updated to contain the finest elements of the refinement hierarchy, still serves as an interface for the user and other MFEM classes.
+The user does not interact directly with the `NCMesh` class &mdash; it is created behind the scenes, and the `Mesh` class in nonconforming mode, continually updated to contain the finest elements of the refinement hierarchy, still serves as an interface for the user and other MFEM classes.